 - Lipstick Lesbian: The Smiths' neighbor, Linda Memari, who is also in love with Francine.

-- Lost Aesop: In "Hurricane!" a running theme is how, in a crisis, Stan will make decisions that at first sound like they could work, but actually always end up making things worse.
+- Lost Aesop: In "Hurricane!", a running theme is how, in a crisis, Stan will make decisions that at first sound like they could work, but actually always end up making things worse.
 When Stan comes to realize this and has a Heroic BSOD, Klaus cheers him up by saying he's got to keep trying 'til he gets it right.
 So Stan gets up, dusts himself off . . . and just makes everything a whole lot worse while trying to help.
 The episode closes with Francine telling him to just accept that, in a crisis, he needs to stand back and let others handle things.
 Stan ponders that for a moment . . . then decides he's not gonna do it for no adequately explained reason.
 He ends up shooting her by mistake only seconds later, driving home the extent of his incompetence.

 - Love Hurts: The reason why the emperor of Roger's species locked Jeff up and turned his race's mothership into a gigantic shopping mall was to cope with the fact that Roger cheated on him and broke his heart.